Skip to main contentLink to External Link Policy

 Mind and Body Practices

-Mind and body practices are a large and diverse group of procedures or techniques that are administered or taught by a trained practitioner or teacher.
-Examples include acupuncture, massage therapy, meditation, relaxation techniques, spinal manipulation, tai chi, and yoga.
+Mind and body practices are a large and diverse group of procedures or techniques that target brain-body interactions as a way to promote health.
+They are typically administered or taught by a trained practitioner or teacher.
+Examples include the following:

 Research findings suggest that several mind and body practices are helpful for a variety of conditions.
 A few examples include the following:

-- Acupuncture may help ease types of pain that are often chronic, such as low-back pain, neck pain, and osteoarthritis/knee pain.
+• Acupuncture may help ease types of pain that are often chronic, such as low-back pain, neck pain, and knee pain from osteoarthritis.
 Acupuncture may also help reduce the frequency of tension headaches and prevent migraine headaches.

-- Tai chi appears to help improve balance and stability, reduce back pain and pain from knee osteoarthritis, and improve quality of life in people with heart disease, cancer, and other chronic illnesses.
+• Tai chi appears to help improve balance and stability and reduce back pain and pain and stiffness from knee osteoarthritis.
+It may improve quality of life in people with heart disease and cancer.

-- Yoga may benefit people’s general wellness by relieving stress, supporting good health habits, and improving mental/emotional health, sleep, and balance.
-Yoga may also help with low-back pain and neck pain, anxiety or depressive symptoms associated with difficult life situations, quitting smoking, and quality of life for people with chronic diseases.
+• Yoga may benefit people’s general wellness by relieving stress, supporting good health habits, and improving mental/emotional health, sleep, and balance.
+Yoga may also help with low-back pain and neck pain, anxiety or depressive symptoms, quitting smoking, and quality of life for people with chronic diseases.

 For More Information